snukem/snukem.github.io/_posts/2025-08-08-learning-with-gemini.md

 ![arc-agi-table](/images/arc-agi-table.png)

 Training models to complete these tasks in similar ways that humans would, if it's even remotely possible, inevitably requires a different architectural approach to model design.
-Attempts at this shift in design have not been particularly effective up to this point, but (ironically) human ingenuinity is without boundary.
+Attempts at this shift in design have not been particularly effective up to this point, but (ironically) human ingenuity is without boundary.
 While the shiniest new LLMs struggle to produce a fraction of the performance that human panels can, what fundamental changes can be ushered in to bring _true_ reasoning and intelligence capabilities to these computers.
 They are currently good for many things, which makes them extremely useful tools - but they are not intelligent.

 The question of the physical possibility that human-created computational machines can even approach general intelligence has been debated for decades now.
-The hypemen claim we are on the brink of it, but I don't think so.
+The hype men claim we are on the brink of it, but I don't think so.
 I can't say I believe it's even possible.
 Here are some sources on the topic:

 * [AGI](https://builtin.com/artificial-intelligence/artificial-general-intelligence)